cs0320-s24/server-nli24-ejones38/README.md

 This allows us to test broadband without its integration with CensusAPIUtilities.
 Both the response message and broadband data are tested.
 Additionally, we test to make sure broadband outputs an error if given a state or county that does not exist.
+## Note on Mocked Data
+We started integration testing, but we didn’t know we were supposed to use mocked data until we had finished the test suite.
+So, instead of deleting it, we just kept it and made a separate file for integration testing based on mocked data.
+It seems that both files work, even though one of them is sending repeated requests.

 # How to
 In order run our program you must first run the server either through intelliJ via the play button or run the program using mvn package and ./run from a command terminal.
-Once the server is initialized navigate to a web browser and input http://localhost:3232/(choice of chandler) with a handlers inputs being specified as handler?paramName=value&paramName.. this will allow you to use each of the handlers for their intended purposes.
+Once the server is initialized navigate to a web browser and input http://localhost:3232/(choice of handler) with a handlers inputs being specified as handler?paramName=value&paramName.. this will allow you to use each of the handlers for their intended purposes.
 In order to run the tests either use the IntelliJ play button or run mvn site and target/site/jacoco/index.html in a web browser to view the tests.